Anti-Inflammatory Diet Plan →

 • Flaxseed – Rich in fiber and Omega 3’s.
 Actually, Omega-3 (ALA) 6,338mg

-• Gluten Free Rolled Oats – Oats are also a good source of minerals and B Vitamins.
+• Gluten-Free Rolled Oats – Oats are also a good source of minerals and B Vitamins.
 Especially selenium, magnesium, and copper.
 These whole grains are high fiber can help lower (regulate) blood sugar.
 Having high blood sugar is another stress on the body, which you want to avoid of course.
-Certified Gluten Free Rolled oats are best used for those with gluten sensitivity or Celiac disease
+Certified Gluten-Free Rolled oats are best used for those with gluten sensitivity or Celiac disease

-HOW TO MAKE No Bake Apricot Oat Protein Bars
+How To Make Apricot Oat Protein Bars

 Print